Alpaca: Livestock

-Alpacas need to eat 1–2% of body weight per day, so about two 60 lb bales of grass hay per month per animal.
+Alpacas need to eat 1–2% of their body weight per day, so about two 60 lb bales of grass hay per month per animal.
 When formulating a proper diet for alpacas, water and hay analysis should be performed to determine the proper vitamin and mineral supplementation program.
 Two options are to provide free choice salt/mineral powder or feed a specially formulated ration.
 Indigenous to the highest regions of the Andes, this harsh environment has created an extremely hardy animal, so only minimal housing and predator fencing are needed.
-The alpaca's three-chambered stomachs allow for extremely efficient digestion.
+The alpacas' three-chambered stomachs allow for extremely efficient digestion.
 There are no viable seeds in the manure, because alpacas prefer to only eat tender plant leaves, and will not consume thick plant stems; therefore, alpaca manure does not need composting to enrich pastures or ornamental landscaping.
 Nail and teeth trimming are needed every six to twelve months, along with annual shearing.

 Similar to ruminants, such as cattle and sheep, alpacas have only lower teeth at the front of their mouths; therefore, they do not pull the grass up by the roots.
 Rotating pastures is still important, though, as alpacas have a tendency to regraze an area repeatedly.
 Alpacas are fiber-producing animals; they do not need to be slaughtered to reap their product, and their fiber is a renewable resource that grows yearly.